Jerry Krause: Building the 1991–93 roster

-By 1988, the Bulls had assembled their starting five players (guards Jordan and Paxson, forwards Pippen and Grant, and center Cartwright) for the team that would reach five consecutive Eastern Conference finals from 1989–93, and win three consecutive NBA Finals from 1991–93.
-Krause continued in 1989 and 1990 to add some important depth to the roster.
-The Bulls picked B. J. Armstrong in the 1989 NBA draft, although first round pick Stacey King played only a reserve role.
-Their 1990 NBA draft pick Toni Kukoč failed to provide an immediate impact, as he continued playing professionally in Europe instead of joining the Bulls; however, the Bulls picked up undrafted big man Scott Williams.
+By 1988, the Bulls had assembled their starting five players (guards Jordan and Paxson, forwards Pippen and Grant, and center Cartwright) for the team that would reach five consecutive Eastern Conference finals from 1989 to 1993 and win three consecutive NBA championships from 1991 to 1993.
+Krause was named NBA Executive of the Year in 1988.
+In 1989 and 1990, Krause added depth to the roster.
+The Bulls picked Stacey King and B. J. Armstrong in the 1989 NBA draft and later signed undrafted big man Scott Williams.
+Krause nonetheless was disliked by the entire Bulls locker room, while Jackson was enormously popular, such as Krause believed that Jackson took too much credit for the Bulls dynasty.